 Those who don’t want to sit on a plane for 8 hours or more and experience jet-lag or only have a few days or a maximum of a week to spend on holiday, should consider European casino destinations.

 However, if you find yourself on a package holiday with no brick-and-mortar casino in sight, you can always play online.
 Online casino lovers can find a casinon utan svensk licens from our list.
-All of which use the best PPH software around.

 While most people don’t think of London as a casino destination, the city will surprise you with its casino scene as it is home to some of the largest casinos in Europe.
 The Hippodrome Casino is a popular entertainment venue that many people visit for after-work drinks, fine dining or gambling.
 Visit the Tower of London and some of the world-class museums during the day and have some serious fun in the evening!